robenkleene/repla-live-coding/repla-live-coding.md

 * Developer for Apple platforms (iOS & Mac)
 * Currently making a programming tool called Repla
-* Left job managing WSJ iOS app team to work on this
+* Left job managing WSJ iOS app team to make it
 * I like AppKit GUI apps, and Unix TUI apps
 * Not a researcher, trying to create a business